Computing Technology (COMP)

 COMP 690 - Internship Experience

 The internship provides field-based learning experience through placement in a computing field.
 Students gain practical computing experience in a business, non-profit, or government organization.
-Under the direction of a faculty advisor and workplace superviser, the student is expected to contribute to the information technology products, processes, or services of the organization.
+Under the direction of a faculty advisor, the student is expected to contribute to the information technology products, processes, or services of the organization.
 Prereq: COMP 685 and instructor permission.
 Majors only.
 May be repeated up to 8 credits but no more than 4 credits may fill major requirements.
+Prereq: UMST 582 or instructor permission.

 COMP 698 - Special Topics